Skip to main content

 2. Click the Download icon, located in the top right corner of your query.

 5. The report preview will be displayed.
-Review the report, and make any changes in the initial query, if needed.
+Review the report and make any necessary changes to the initial query.
 To download the report, click the Save & Download button in the top right corner of the report.

 Did this answer your question?